IELTS Advertising Vocabulary

 - to cold call: to call someone with the aim of selling something without them asking you to do so

-- commercial break: the short period during TV program when advertisements are shown
+- commercial break: the short period during TV programmes when advertisements are shown

 - commercial channel: TV channels that make money from showing advertisements